AlliteratedGames/cannibal-contagion-rpg/CannibalContagionRPG.md

 ### Macabre Humor

 I believe this should be the easiest theme to evoke.
 Gamers tend to have dirty gamer jokes crammed into all orifices just waiting to explode into the real world.
 I can’t count the number of games (pick a system) that I’ve run that have been paused or derailed by out-of-control gaming jokes and crass anecdotes, and I know I’m not alone in this.
-After all, most of us are here to enjoy some time with our buds, and it’s only natural that a lot of laughter and tomfoolery punctuate that camaraderie. ***Cannibal Contagion*** can be quite conducive to humorous moments, especially since the players are constantly encouraged to go over the top with their descriptions and one-up each other whenever possible.
+After all, most of us are here to enjoy some time with our buds, and it’s only natural that a lot of laughter and tomfoolery punctuate that camaraderie.
+Cannibal Contagion can be quite conducive to humorous moments, especially since the players are constantly encouraged to go over the top with their descriptions and one-up each other whenever possible.
 This zany, sick humor is intentional.

 I’m not at all ashamed to admit this: Gamer Humor is one of my most favorite things in the universe, ever.
 However, from my many experiences, I know full well that game humor at the table has a tendency to get out of hand pretty quickly – it can be Contagious, so to speak.
 Unless you specifically want an all-humor, all-the-time kind of game, uncontrolled humor can be detrimental to the actual playing of the game.
 Sure, everyone might be having fun, but I’ve always been of the opinion that fun is *not* the only reason I’m here gaming with my friends.
 If I just wanted fun, I could do lots of things with The Crew that did not require the same amount of prep work, and make other plans with them that did not involve the pretense of gaming.
-Then again, ***Cannibal Contagion*** doesn’t really require all that much prep work, so of course your mileage may vary.
+Then again, Cannibal Contagion doesn’t really require all that much prep work, so of course your mileage may vary.

 The key to evoking humor in the game is to keep it balanced with some seriousness here and there, and not let it derail the focus.
 I love it when funny jokes get suddenly turned into really creepy in-game moments, by either me or another player taking hold of the moment and twisting it.
-I remember my mom telling me ages ago “It’s all fun and games until someone loses an eye,” but in a game of ***Cannibal Contagion***, as far as I’m concerned it’s *more* fun when a character suffers the loss of limb and life as a result of something that was until just a second ago a mere joke.
+I remember my mom telling me ages ago “It’s all fun and games until someone loses an eye,” but in a game of Cannibal Contagion, as far as I’m concerned it’s *more* fun when a character suffers the loss of limb and life as a result of something that was until just a second ago a mere joke.
 If you feel the game is being lost to some bit of uncontrollable humor, and you want to get it back in line, then take some element of the current joke and apply it to something grim and gruesome, and throw it right in the game.

 If you want to see a good balance of serious themes and macabre humor, I recommend checking out the 2004 remake of the classic film *Dawn of the Dead*.
 There are some really fantastic moments in that movie where the line between comedy and tragedy is quickly and often unexpectedly crossed.
 I remember moments (no spoilers!) in that movie where I would be laughing at some line of dialogue, only to be shocked into fright by something really unexpectedly twisted, and vice-versa.
 Oh, and two words: *Zombie Baby*.
 Okay, I lied, that’s a minor spoiler.